Crosby, Stills & Nash co-founder David Crosby has died at 81

 Over the years, Crosby — who was inducted into the Rock & Roll Hall of Fame twice, as a member of The Byrds and of CSN — continued performing with various collaborators, with Nash serving as his steadiest foil well into the mid-2010s.
 Ever opinionated and brutally honest, he was an open book about his personal flaws and failings, as well as how he felt about his peers.
 This no-nonsense personality made him both endearing and prickly, especially as a bandmate — CSNY's internal disagreements were legendary.
 But in later years, it made him a natural for the concise and quippy nature of Twitter.
 Crosby shared wide-ranging thoughts about politics and music on the platform, and answered fan questions, both about his own career (he told one fan he "was not the right guy for the job" to when asked whether it was true that he was supposed to have worked on Leonard Cohen's second album) and about those in his orbit ("Was Jerry Garcia a tenor?"
 Answer: "Tenor/baritone.").
 Such lovable terseness even landed him an advice column in Rolling Stone.

-"I've hurt a lot of people," Crosby told Here & Now, the midday news show from NPR and WBUR, in 2019.
+"I've hurt a lot of people," Crosby told NPR that same year.
 "I've helped a lot more.
 I just have to be able to look at it and understand it and learn from it.
 I'm not beating myself up about any of it.
 Truthfully, I'm actually pretty happy with the guy I am now.
 I'm trying real hard to be a decent human being.
 And I like it."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.